Disseize Dis新eize" transitive verb [

 Bacon.
 Syn. -- Disagreement; variance; difference; nonconcurrence; nonconformity.

-Dissentany Dis"sen暗a搖y adjective Dissentaneous; inconsistent. [ Obsolete]
+Dissentany adjective Dissentaneous; inconsistent. [ Obsolete] Milton.

-Dissentation Dis`sen暗a"tion noun Dissension. [ Obsolete]
+Dissentation noun Dissension. [ Obsolete] W. Browne.

-Dissenter Dis新ent"er noun 1.
+Dissenter noun 1.
 One who dissents; one who differs in opinion, or declares his disagreement.
 2. (Eccl.)
 One who separates from the service and worship of an established church; especially, one who disputes the authority or tenets of the Church of England; a nonconformist.
 Dissenters from the establishment of their several countries.

 Burke.
 Robert Brown is said to have the first formal dissenter .